Courtney Watson

 What I Specialize In

 Therapy with me is relational, exploratory, and grounded in curiosity.
-I integrate IFS and AEDP to help you better understand the many parts of yourself - especially the ones that feel confusing, hidden, or in conflict.
-These approaches invite self-compassion, emotional depth, and gentle insight, helping you feel more connected to who you are and who you’re becoming.
-Together, we’ll explore the questions and emotions that surface during times of transition.
-We’ll honor what you’re letting go of, get curious about what’s emerging, and make space for the grief, hope, and uncertainty that often come with change.
-My style is warm and present - I’ll hold space with care, and also offer direct reflections when they feel supportive.
+I integrate multiple therapy models (IFS, AEDP, Relational, and more) to help you develop a more compassionate relationship with yourself — especially with the parts that feel conflicted, hidden, or hard to understand.
+This work invites depth and emotional honesty, offering space to untangle what’s been carried, question what no longer fits, and reconnect with what feels most true within you.
+My style is warm and steady — I hold space with care and offer honest reflection when it supports your growth.
 Our work begins with building a strong, safe therapeutic relationship.
 The early sessions are a time to slow down and get to know one another.
 From there, we’ll move at your pace - gently deepening into the work as trust and safety take root.

 My Values as a Therapist